Income Tax (ITR) filing 2026

 An Income Tax Return (ITR) is a form used to declare your annual income to the Income Tax Department.
 Even if your income is below the taxable limit, filing an ITR is considered a sign of a responsible citizen and helps in building a clean financial record.

-Beyond staying compliant with the law, filing an ITR offers several personal benefits:
+Beyond staying compliant with the law, Income Tax (ITR) filing offers several personal benefits:

 1. Gather Your Documents